warrior-cultures-and-training

 Taonga, Mana, and the Law

-Whakairo is recognized in New Zealand law and society as a taonga (treasured possession) of the Maori people.
-The Treaty of Waitangi (Te Tiriti o Waitangi) guarantees the protection of Maori culture and treasures.
+Whakairo is recognized in New Zealand law and society as a taonga (treasured possession) of the Māori people.
+The Treaty of Waitangi (Te Tiriti o Waitangi) guarantees the protection of Māori culture and treasures.
 This has significant implications for cultural property and intellectual property rights.
-The WAI 262 claim (the "Maori Flora and Fauna and Cultural Intellectual Property Claim") argues for the protection of taonga works, including traditional knowledge and designs, from unauthorized commercial use.
-This is a major area of contemporary legal and ethical debate.
+The WAI 262 claim (the “Māori Flora and Fauna and Cultural Intellectual Property Claim”) argues for the protection of taonga works, including traditional knowledge and designs, from unauthorized commercial use.
+This has led to greater awareness of the need for consultation with iwi when reproducing traditional patterns.
+Museums and galleries now work closely with tribal representatives to ensure that whakairo is displayed and interpreted respectfully.
+In 2023, a major repatriation of carved taonga from overseas museums to their home iwi highlighted the ongoing importance of these objects as living cultural treasures.

 The Role of the Marae

 The primary home of whakairo remains the marae (communal gathering place).
 The carved meeting house (wharenui) is literally the body of an ancestor.
-The central ridge pole (tāhuhu) is the backbone, the rafters (heke) are the ribs.
+The central ridge pole (tāhuhu) is the backbone, the rafters (heke) are the ribs, and the interior carvings represent specific ancestors who guide the tribe.
 Entering the wharenui is to enter the embrace of the ancestors.
-The carvings tell the story of the tribe's history, from ancient migrations to recent encounters.
 Without these carvings, the marae would lose its soul.
-The recent trend of building modern, functional marae in urban centers (such as Auckland and Wellington) ensures that whakairo remains a living, relevant art form for urban Maori.
+In recent decades, there has been a trend of building modern, functional marae in urban centers (such as Auckland and Wellington) to serve the large urban Māori population.
+These new marae often incorporate contemporary carving styles while maintaining the core function of telling tribal stories.
+The carvings in these urban marae also reflect the multicultural nature of modern New Zealand, with some incorporating symbols of other Pacific cultures to acknowledge the diversity of the community.

 Preservation and Transmission: Securing the Future